 We have been offering rovings, yarns and spinning related items on eBay through my eBay store (fiberwurks) and via eBay auctions.

-My husband and I raise suri alpacas which are protected by two wonderful guard llamas.
-I am happy to show them off and provide any information regarding these animals.
+My husband and I raise suri alpacas and I am happy to show them off and provide any information regarding these animals.
 We have suri alpacas for sale that are breeding males, gelded pet fiber animals, pregnant females and young females.
-I also have 3 suri herd sires at my farm available for stud.
+I also have suri herd sires at my farm available for stud.
 Feel free to contact me about any of my animals or visit my Alpacas page for more information.